ritza-co/tarantool-doc/doc/reference/reference_lua/popen.rst

     Example 4 demonstrates how to run a stream program (like ``grep``, ``sed`` and so on), write to its stdin and read from its stdout.

-    The example assumes that input data are small enough to fit in a pipe buffer (typically 64 KiB, but this depends on the platform and its configuration).

-    If a process writes lengthy data, it will get stuck in :ref:`popen_handle:write() <popen-write>`.
-    To handle this case: call :ref:`popen_handle:read() <popen-read>` in a loop in another fiber (start it before the first ``:write()``).

-    If a process writes lengthy text to stderr, it may get stick in ``write()`` because the stderr pipe buffer becomes full.
-    To handle this case: read stderr in a separate fiber.

     .. code-block:: lua

         local function call_jq(input, filter)